-- 45. Resolutions. - (a) A resolution may be introduced in the House by sponsorship of one or more members of the House.
-The name of the Principal Sponsor, and the names of all sponsors shall be included in the House Journal, and the names of all sponsors shall be included in the Legislative Digest.
+- (a) A resolution may be introduced in the House by sponsorship of one or more members of the House.
+The name of the Principal Sponsor shall be included in the House Journal, and the names of all sponsors shall be included in the Legislative Digest.
 The Principal Sponsor of a resolution, or the sponsor of an amendment to a resolution, may change the sponsorship of the resolution or amendment, as applicable, to that of another member, with that other member's consent, by filing notice with the Clerk.
-Each resolution introduced shall be accompanied by 2 6 copies.
-Consideration of resolutions shall be governed by Rule 16 and Rule 66.

-- (b) The Principal Sponsor of a resolution controls that resolution.
-The Principal Sponsor of a resolution, or the sponsor of an amendment to a resolution, may change the sponsorship of the resolution or amendment, as applicable, to that of another member, with that other member's consent, by filing notice with the Clerk.
+Each resolution introduced shall be accompanied by 1 copy. - (b) The Principal Sponsor of a resolution controls that resolution.
 A standing committee-sponsored resolution is controlled by the Chairperson of the committee, or if Co-Chairpersons have been appointed, by the Co-Chairperson from the majority caucus, who for purposes of these Rules is deemed the Principal Sponsor.
 A special committee-sponsored resolution is controlled by the Chairperson, or if Co-Chairpersons have been appointed, by the Co-Chairperson from the majority caucus, who for purposes of these Rules is deemed the Principal Sponsor.
 Committee-sponsored resolutions may not have individual co-sponsors. - (c) Any resolution calling for the expenditure of State funds may be adopted only by a record vote of a majority of those elected.

 46. State Constitutional Amendments.
-All resolutions introduced in the House proposing amendments to the Illinois Constitution shall be reproduced and distributed as provided in the same manner in which bills are reproduced and distributed under Rule 39.
+All resolutions introduced in the House proposing amendments to the Illinois Constitution shall be reproduced and distributed as provided in Rule 39.
 Every such resolution that originated in the Senate and is presented to the House shall be ordered reproduced and distributed in like manner.
 No such resolution shall pass unless read in full in its final form on 3 different days.
 Amendments are in order only on First Reading and Second Reading.
 Upon adoption of any amendment, the Clerk shall read the amended resolution in full form on 3 different days.
 Final passage requires the affirmative vote of 71 members elected.
-No resolution proposing a change in the Constitution of the State of Illinois may be considered for passage after the last day preceding the day marking the beginning of the last 6 months before the general election occurring during the term of this General Assembly, and all such resolutions still pending shall be tabled at the end of business on that day.